javatlacati/swiplwebtut/webspanish.md

 Its so nifty I'm going to do a 'real world' tutorial just on Pengines, so I'll just mention it here.

-Pengines allows the client to run queries in a sandboxed environment on the server.
+Pengines allows the client to ejecutar consultas in a sandboxed environment en el servidor.
 This gives the client the full expressive power of Prolog as a query language.

 It's also a heck of a lot easier than any other way of making AJAX like behavior.